paulgirard/ricardo_gph_analysis/Présentations/2025 WEHC.iapresenter/text.md

 ---
 ### The different situations (both for partners and reporting)
-	- Groups (eg. Norway & Seweden -- 1544 flows, partner)
+	- Groups (e.g. Norway & Sweden -- 1544 flows, partner)
-	- Localities (eg Port Simon -- 430 flows, reporter)
+	- Localities (e.g. Port Simon -- 430 flows, reporter)
-	- Parts of (eg Asian Turkey -- 1099 flows, partner)
+	- Parts of (e.g. Asian Turkey -- 1099 flows, partner)
-	- Geographical areas (eg Africa (other) 1320 flows, partner)
+	- Geographical areas (e.g. Africa (other) 1320 flows, partner)
-	- Colonial areas (eg British West Indies, 2895 flows, partner)
+	- Colonial areas (e.g. British West Indies, 2895 flows, partner)
-	- Informal (eg "Germany" before 1870)
+	- Informal (e.g. Germany before 1870)
 ---
 # The solution
-First, we must decide what are interested in.
+First, we must decide what are the trading entities we are interested in.
 Most trade databases are about trade between autonomous geopolitical entities.
-"GPH identifies any form of human social community or territory that has been involved in an international or intra-national conflict during the post-Napoleonic period and is also geographically
+GeoPolHis identifies any form of human social community or territory that has been involved in an international or intra-national conflict during the post-Napoleonic period and is also geographically